Settled Nomad

 MCB (Mauritius Commercial Bank), HSBC Mauritius, and SBM are the major banks; MCB and HSBC are most foreigner-friendly.
 ATMs are widely available in Port Louis, Grand Baie, and tourist zones — fees are typically MUR 100–200 (~USD 2–4).
 Wise and Revolut both work; Mauritius is in their corridor.
 Cards are accepted in most modern establishments; cash is needed for markets and street food.

-The recommended card stack for Mauritius
+The card stack for Mauritius

 Frequently asked questions